ChicagoChinese/chicago-mandarin/pages/index.md

 Native speakers––we heartily welcome you!
 Please consider joining to help us improve our Mandarin.
 Maybe you'll be able to find a language exchange partner!

 If you haven't mastered basic conversation skills yet, please check out this [meetup open to Chinese learners of all levels](https://www.meetup.com/chicago-chinese/).

+To sign up for our events, please apply for membership on our [Meetup.com page](https://www.meetup.com/chicago-mandarin/).